 - 7A.17 Under the financial sanctions regime it is a criminal offence to make either funds or financial services available to the targets on the Financial Sanctions Consolidated List which are published and maintained by HM Treasury.
 Financial sanctions apply to all companies, irrespective of whether or not they are regulated.
 The guidance contained in Part I, paragraphs 5.3.41-64 should be followed. - 7A.18 Financial sanctions apply to all forms of payment and services offered.
-In respect of General Insurers this applies not only to the contract of insurance but could also apply to third party payments and providing replacement vehicles and articles. - 7A.19 General Insurers will also have to consider how their partners and brokers, including outsourcers, are mitigating this risk and who is responsible for ensuring that some form of monitoring is being undertaken to prevent payment to any listed person or entity.
+In respect of General Insurers this applies not only to the contract of insurance but could also apply to third party payments and providing replacement vehicles and articles.
+In relation to proliferation financing, the provision of insurance cover to shipments of goods which contravene related export controls could cause the insurer (or broker) to breach relevant legal and/or regulatory obligations.
+See Part II, sector 15: Trade finance, especially paragraph 15.28 and Annex 15-IV. - 7A.19 General Insurers will also have to consider how their partners and brokers, including outsourcers, are mitigating this risk and who is responsible for ensuring that some form of monitoring is being undertaken to prevent payment to any listed person or entity.